 The International Phonetic Alphabet consists of phonetic symbols that are used to represent English speech sounds (phonemes).
 Speech Sound Monsters® are part of the Phonemies Family and are used in place of phonetic symbols when teaching children to connect phonemes and graphemes.

-The Phonemies Family is a child-friendly way to show the sound value of graphemes.
+The Phonemies offer a child-friendly way to show the sound value of graphemes.

 Although no one would use phonetic symbols with young children, the reality is that many children are taught graphemes without fully understanding the speech sounds they represent.